 Related articles: Polish Heritage Trail, Polish Heritage Highway

 This pamphlet was prepared by the Polish Heritage Awareness Society for a 2 year exhibit at the Historical Society's Beth Israel Synagogue Museum in Stevens Point, "Poland in the mid-1800’s"

-Civil War, came from the Kaszuby region of West Prussia, now northern Poland,
+War, came from the Kaszuby region of West Prussia, now northern Poland, located

-located to the west of Gdansk with the Baltic Sea as its northern-most
+to the west of Gdansk with the Baltic Sea as its northern-most border.
+Since

-border.
-Since ancient times, this region was populated by a Slavic people
+ancient times, this region was populated by a Slavic people known as Kaszubi

-known as Kaszubi (Kashubes).
-They were one of several Slavic tribes populating
+(Kashubes).
+They were one of several Slavic tribes populating what is now

 The climate and geology of Kaszuby was very similar to that of central Wisconsin.
 Both regions show evidence of glaciation with many lakes and moraine hills amid forested land.
 Light, sandy soil interspersed with stones and rocks predominates in both areas.

 Small towns, villages, and clusters of farm buildings surrounded by fields dotted the countryside of Kaszuby in this largely agricultural area.
 The Baltic coast was lined with fishing villages.

 This replica of a nineteenth century thatched-roof cottage is composed of planed logs dove-tailed at the corners with no basement.
 The interior walls were usually white-washed and might have been plastered.
 Often, a single room, heated by either a tiled or brick stove, comprised most of the building with accommodations for sleeping along the sides of the room or in the loft.
 There might be a small recessed area or alcove which would serve as sleeping quarters or as the living quarters for a married son, elderly parents, or for a farmhand and his family.